This post contains affiliate links.

 If you’re working with fabric or larger vinyl (or anything really), you’ll want to get yourself a brayer.
 Not fully stabilizing material before cutting is one of the most common mistakes beginners make, learn what the other top mistakes are in my article.
 A brayer fixes this by making the material stick to the Cricut mat without damaging it.

-Something you should also have a back up of are mats.
+Something you should also have a backup of all mats.
 There’s nothing more annoying when you’re in the middle of the project and realize your mats are no longer sticky.
 There are ways to restick your cutting mats (learn how in my article) that can save money, but it’s still a good idea to have extra mats on hand.

 You’ll want extra mats for the types of mats you use most often.
 Be sure you are getting mats for the right material:

 - LightGrip (Blue) – for paper and cardstock projects